There are many ways to be involved:

 Volunteers are integral to our work at Agnes, from those who serve on the Advisory Board to others who offer gallery tours, support creative studio sessions, expand gallery outreach or assist with collections.
 Members of the greater Kingston and Queen’s communities are invited to be involved.
 We offer a variety of volunteer opportunities to participate and gain meaningful arts experience.

-Agnes is looking for enthusiastic individuals who would like to join our Community Docent team!
-Community Docents are part of a creative team that engages with the Kingston community and beyond.
+Agnes Docent is a volunteer position at Agnes Etherington Art Centre.
+Docents are part of a creative team of students and community members that engage with the Kingston community and beyond.
 Docents work in a team environment where they can learn and talk about visual culture, artistic practice, art education and public speaking.
-Experience working with children and/or adults is an asset.

 Agnes Etherington Art Centre accepts exhibition and program proposals on an ongoing basis.
 These are reviewed periodically, according to our needs and on a two-to-three-year advance planning cycle.
 For consideration, submit a brief outline of your proposal and documentation by email under the subject line “Submission,” to the attention of the Director.